TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurevmwaresolution/problemscopingques-connectivityissuesaccessservicesrunningintheprivatecloud.md

             "visibility": "topology == Unable to reach SDDC from Internet (DNAT)", "controlType": "textbox",
-            "displayLabel": "What is the SDDC IP that is supposed to be mapped to that Public IP?", "watermarkText": "What is the SDDC IP that is supposed to be mapped to that Public IP?", "required": true
+            "displayLabel": "What is the SDDC IP that is supposed to be mapped to that Public IP?", "required": true
         },
         {